TheIoTLearningInitiative/InternetOfThingsCommunications/README.md

-Internet of Things Communications
+# Internet of Things Communications
-==

 ## M2M

+Definition to provide a background, as an antecesor of IoT Comms

 ## Open Geospatial Consortium